ezpublishlegacy/projects.mirror.ezpublishlegacy.com/README.md

 eZ Publish Legacy : Projects Mirror is licensed under the GNU General Public License.

-The complete license agreement is included in the [LICENSE](LICENSE) file.
+The complete license agreement is included in the [LICENSE.md](LICENSE.md) file.

 eZp Order Report is free software: you can redistribute it and/or modify